 Sometimes, to stream a video smoothly, you need to take a break.
 Since download and playing time will happen at the same time, allow your video a little time to stream.
 When you pause the video clip, you create more space for the computer software to stream the video.
 This way, when you click play, the video will run much more smoothly than before.

 Check the speed of your internet

 If your internet is slow, you cannot expect a smooth video play.
 The speed of your internet dictates the amount of bandwidth you accord your video play.
 This means that is you are having a lot of buffering, it could be that your internet speed is very slow.
 If you think this might be your problem, consider checking your internet speed.

 If you have many home devices connected to the internet, it makes sense to look for proxies for sale This will go home in improving the security of your network and improving functionality.
 However, when it comes to enjoying a smooth play on an HD video, you may need to disconnect most of the devices.
 Technically, all the devices connected to the internet will pose competition to smooth video play.
 This means you will experience endless buffering and not quite get anything from your video content.
 Instead, limit the number of devices connected to the internet when you are watching something online.

 Opt for Ethernet cables

-While a wireless connecting has its own advantages, it may not be the best solution if you want to enjoy buffer-free video play.
+While a wireless connection has its own advantages, it may not be the best solution if you want to enjoy buffer-free video play.
 A computer that is connected to a wireless router receives data much slower than does a computer connected via Ethernet cables.
 The speed may even be half that of an Ethernet cable connection.
-In that case, if you are purely set on watching an HD video, forgo Wi-Fi in favour of Ethernet, and watch all the buffering go away.
+In that case, if you are purely set on watching an HD video, forgo Wi-Fi in favor of Ethernet, and watch all the buffering go away.